 After decades without toll roads, the Tennessee Department of Transportation passed the Tennessee Tollway Act.
 Even so, no toll roads exist (yet) in the Nashville area.

-When you move to Nashville, remember to file your change of address with the US Postal Service, where you can also pick up voter registration forms to change your voting district.
+When moving to Nashville, remember to file your change of address with the US Postal Service, where you can also pick up voter registration forms to change your voting district.
 You’re considered a Nashville, Tennessee resident from the first day you live in a state with the intention of making it your permanent residence, and your voter registration application must be received at least 30 days before the election.

 Trash & Recycling